acopetrovic/movie-store/README.md

 ## Prerequisites

 You will need <a href="https://leiningen.org">Leiningen</a> installed.

+## Usage

+To start the application, open the terminal and run: `lein run`.<br>
+Also you need to import `database.sql` file.

+## Description
+I hope you enjoy using our movie store web app and that it helps you find your next favorite movie!

+This project was developed for the course "Tools and Methods of Artificial Intelligence" at Master studies at Faculty of Organizational Sciences University of Belgrade.

+That would be it.
+I hope you'll like it.
+However this is my first Clojure project.

 ## Conclusion
 building a movie store in Clojure can offer several advantages, including high concurrency, functional programming, scalability, interoperability, a rich ecosystem of libraries and tools, and a simple syntax.
 Clojure's focus on immutability, pure functions, and concurrency can help simplify the design and implementation of the movie store, while its ability to scale easily and interoperate with other technologies can help the application grow with your business.
 Whether you are building a small movie rental service or a large-scale streaming platform, Clojure can provide a solid foundation for your application, enabling you to offer a user-friendly interface for customers and a powerful set of tools for developers.

-This project was developed for the course "Tools and Methods of Artificial Intelligence" at Master studies at Faculty of Organizational Sciences University of Belgrade.

 ## Sources